skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

     67

 Yes, the number of users I follow is correct.
 All right!
 With that, the first part of the project is done.
-Now let's treat ourselves with a coffee break and then resume with second part of our cool project. :)
+Now let's treat ourselves with a coffee break and then resume with second part.

 ## 2. Extract Users Information

 The first part was quite straightforward.
-We only had to check the URL and the CSS class that render the users.
+We only had to check the URL and the CSS class that renders the users.
 The second part of the project is a bit more challenging.
 We need to determine the CSS class of each chunk of data we plan to extract.
 This is usually done using the browser's Devtools.
 It takes trial and error to find the DOM path to the specific element in question.
 Usually there are different paths to target the very same element, the main rules here are "keep it simple" and "practicality beats purity".

 Note, a missing information might disrupt the normal flow of our program and cause it to terminate abruptly.
 To avoid this, we catch such an exception and assign `np.NaN`<sup id='n1'>[1](#note1)</sup> to the corresponding variable.